-There are 3 general conditions, where at least one should be met when entering the payout phase in order to achieve more favorable tax treatment of income stream from Pillar III savings.
-They concern the member's age (at least 62 years), the entitlement for state retirement pension benefits or the entitlement for early state retirement pension benefits.
+There are 3 general conditions, where at least one should be met when entering the pay-out phase in order to achieve more favorable tax treatment of income stream from Pillar III savings.
+They concern the member's age, the entitlement for state retirement pension benefits or the entitlement for early state retirement pension benefits.